5.3. CI/CD Workflows

 - Use Concurrency Strategically: The

-key is essential for managing workflow runs efficiently, preventing race conditions, and saving resources by canceling outdated jobs. - Leverage the GitHub CLI: Use the
+concurrencykey is essential for managing workflow runs efficiently, preventing race conditions, and saving resources by canceling outdated jobs. - Leverage the GitHub CLI: Use the

-), streamlining your development loop. - Implement Branch Protection Rules: Protect your main branch by requiring status checks (like your verification workflow) to pass before pull requests can be merged.
+ghcommand-line tool to interact with your workflows, check run status, and trigger them manually (e.g.,gh workflow run ...), streamlining your development loop. - Implement Branch Protection Rules: Protect your main branch by requiring status checks (like your verification workflow) to pass before pull requests can be merged.
 This is a critical safeguard for maintaining a stable and deployable project.